Apurva0109/nd00333-capstone/starter_file/README.md

 * Use ScriptRunConfig:
 Represents configuration information for submitting a training run in Azure Machine Learning.
-<br>A ScriptRunConfig packages together the configuration information needed to submit a run in Azure ML, including the script, compute target, environment, and any distributed job-specific configs.The environment is setup for the run.
+<br>A ScriptRunConfig packages together the configuration information needed to submit a run in Azure ML, including the script, compute target, environment, and any distributed job-specific configs.
+The environment is set up for the run.
 ```
     sklearn_env = Environment.from_conda_specification(name='sklearn-env', file_path='conda_dependencies.yml')